CHDQ/asm-study/readme.md

      not confuse the operand stack and the thread’s execution stack: each frame in the execution stack contains its own operand stack.***

+    >The size of the local variables and operand stack parts depends on the method’s code.
+It is computed at compile time and is stored along with the bytecode instructions in compiled classes.
+As a consequence, all the frames that correspond to the invocation of a given method have the same size, but frames that correspond to different methods can have different sizes for their local variables and operand stack parts.

+    >(39页)Instruction arguments must not be confused with instruction operands: argument values are statically known and are stored in the compiled code, while operand values come from the operand stack and are known only at runtime.

+    - 命令说明在39页
+    >The ILOAD, LLOAD, FLOAD, DLOAD, and ALOAD instructions read a local variable and push its value on the operand stack.

+    >Symmetrically the ISTORE, LSTORE,
+     FSTORE, DSTORE and ASTORE instructions pop a value from the operand stack and store it in a local variable designated by its index i.